AhmedElbasha97/medicalkhealth-care/README.md

 In our application, we will serve users with the following:

-1- Make a voice/video call with their preferred doctors, pharamcists and nutritionists.
+1- Make a voice/video call with their preferred doctors, pharmacists  and nutritionists.

 2- Book an appointment with the range of available dates that doctors provide.

-3- Read the newest medical and nutritonal blogs.
+3- Read the newest medical and nutritional  blogs.

-4- Get the news of the medical state arount the world.
+4- Get the news of the medical state around  the world.

-5- Have a drug index with the drugs information and prices in the market.
+5- Have a drug index with the drug  information and prices in the market.

-6- Be notified with the appointment and the medications times.
+6- Be notified of the appointment and the medication  times.

 7- View the appointments and cancel them anytime.